algolia/docsearch/docs/src/required-configuration.md

 from your website.
 You will need to update your website and follow these rules.
 Your documentation will match our generic configuration:

-Note: If your website is generated thank to one of our supported tool, you do not need to change your website as it is already compliant with our requirements.
+Note: If your website is generated thanks to one of our supported tool, you do not need to change your website as it is already compliant with our requirements.